mdacach/mdacach/README.md

 ### Competitive Programming

-I've found Competitive Programming to be a great (and fun) exercise, having poured a lot of hours into it.
-I regularly compete on [Codeforces](https://codeforces.com/profile/matheusdacach) where I have currently 1729 (Expert) rating, with more than 1200 problems solved.
+I've found Competitive Programming to be a great (and fun) exercise, having poured many hours into it.
+I regularly compete on [Codeforces](https://codeforces.com/profile/matheusdacach) where I currently have 1729 rating (Expert), with more than 1200 problems solved.
 I've learned a great deal of interesting ideas in Computer Science and have honed my Problem-Solving skills due to the competitions.

 All in all, I think Competitive Programming is much more beneficial than it first seems, and that's why I've chosen to focus on it for so long.
-That being said, it also comes with downfalls: in competitions, we must strive to pass the solutions in the least coding time possible, so not a lot of consideration is given to write clean, maintainable and readable code, which required a change of perspective when writing production-ready code, for my current job.
+But it also comes with downfalls: in competitions, we must strive to pass the solutions in the least coding time possible, so not a lot of consideration is given to write clean, maintainable, and readable code, which required a change of perspective when writing production-ready code for my current job.

 All my submissions are public on Codeforces, but I do not recommend going through them.
 I also have plans to push solutions